WHAT ARE FIX-ITS & REPAIR FAIRS?

 Get to know Washington's fixer and repair groups

-Transition Fidalgo & Friends hosts Fix-It Days at the Anacortes Farmers Market from June through September!
+Transition Fidalgo & Friends hosts Fix-It Days at the Anacortes Farmers Market and other locations throughout Skagit Co.

 Guests are encouraged to bring any item that needs repair (like lamps or small appliances -whatever a handy person can fix) and our talented tinkerers will see if they can get it working again!
 Our motto is “if you can put it on our table, we’ll assess it and attempt to repair it”.
 We’ve repaired kitchen appliances, yard tools, hand tools, home appliances, clocks, lamps, ice makers, sculptures, almost anything you can think of over the past 11 years.
 Of the items we deem repairable, we have an 80% success rate!